seam-project-studios/osiris-ojs/readme.md

 - `css: (str)`, bundles collections of CSS for footer insertion
 - `bundleJs`, retrieves the JS bundle for output
 - `bundleCss`, retrieves the CSS bundle for output
+- `locals`, a persistant object that allows for a global namespace between template calls

 ---